Hilary Mantel’s prediction about Prince George and the royal family

 “I think it’s a fair prediction, but let’s say I wouldn’t put money on it,” she told The Times.
 “It’s hard to understand the thinking behind the monarchy in the modern world when people are just seen as celebrities.”

-Mantel claimed at the time that Queen Elizabeth II and King Charles III did their jobs “as well as anyone possibly could”, and “take it as seriously as anyone could”.
+Mantel claimed at the time that the Queen and Charles did their jobs “as well as anyone possibly could”, and “take it as seriously as anyone could”.

 Asked about Prince Harry and Meghan Markle’s much-publicised disputes with the royal family, she said: “I’ve tried to sort of keep out of the Meghan thing because I think it’s far too soon to have an opinion.
 And anyway, all of us commentators are part of the problem.